SpiderOak/flow-python/README.md

 - Document all arguments of the Flow API.
 - Document Flow dict objects that are returned on many of the methods.
 - Unit Testing the flow module.
+- It has support for multiple sessions but this hasn't been tested yet.
+- The app is responsible for calling Flow.terminate() before it quits.
+This is needed because the Flow module starts a separate local server process (semaphor-backend) and a separate thread to listen for notifications, terminate() cleans everything up.
+Find a way to save this pain from the user.
-- See TODOs in source code.
+- See other TODOs in source code.